rsdoiel/antenna/archives/2025/weather_2025.07.md

 ---

-## SPC Feb 20, 2025 1300 UTC Day 1 Convective Outlook
+## SPC Feb 21, 2025 1300 UTC Day 1 Convective Outlook

-date: 2025-02-20, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-21, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-0616 AM CST Thu Feb 20 2025
+0631 AM CST Fri Feb 21 2025

-Valid 201300Z - 211200Z
+Valid 211300Z - 221200Z

 ...NO THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Thunderstorms are not expected through tonight.
+The risk for thunderstorms appears negligible across the U.S. today through tonight.

-...Synopsis and Discussion...
+...Synopsis...
-Surface high pressure will remain over much of the central CONUS today, as a cold front clears south FL and the Keys.
-Dry and/or stable conditions will prevail for a large majority of the CONUS, with minimal thunderstorm potential.
-One possible exception may be across parts of the central Rockies as a shortwave trough moves over this region through the afternoon.
-Still, with limited moisture present, overall thunderstorm potential should remain less than 10 percent across this region.
+Early morning surface analysis places the center of an expansive area of high pressure over MO.
+This area of high pressure (and its associated continental arctic airmass) is gradually expected to shift eastward throughout the day as shortwave trough progresses across the central Plains and into the Mid MS Valley.
+This evolution will maintain low-level offshore trajectories, with the resulting stable conditions precluding thunderstorm development.
+The only exception is just off the South Texas coast, where surface cyclogenesis is anticipated ahead of a second shortwave trough forecast to move southward through AZ.
+Increasing low-level moisture convergence is anticipated near this low, with warm-air advection increasing throughout its eastern periphery as well.
+However, this low is expected to remain well offshore, keeping any deep convection over the western Gulf.
+Warm temperatures aloft will preclude thunderstorms within any warm-air advection showers that do make it ashore.

-..Gleason/Dean..
-02/20/2025
+..Mosier/Grams..
+02/21/2025

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>